farcasterxyz/hub-monorepo/.changeset/nice-bulldogs-return.md

 "@farcaster/hub-web": patch
 ---

-use interface for Viem PublicClient, add optional publicClients to builders
+fix: use interface for Viem PublicClient, add optional publicClients to builders